 Due to the extensive organisational effort we can only offer you the telephone bidding service for bids over 100 €.
 For positions with a lower limit price you must therefore bid at least 100 € to be able to participate by telephone.

-On all auction days except the Saturday of the auction you can follow the auction via the internet and bid from the comfort of your home.
-This is comfortably possible with computers, notebooks and tablet PCs.
-However, participation with a smartphone is currently limited and not recommended.
+On all auction days you can follow the auction via the internet and bid from the comfort of your home.
+This is comfortably possible with computers, notebooks, smartphones and tablet PCs.

 What you need to do once to be able to bid live: To do this, you must register on our homepage.
 After entering your e-mail address and a password of your choice, you will receive an e-mail within a few minutes containing a link.
 After clicking on this link you are registered and can complete your profile.
 As a catalogue subscriber or regular customer, you will receive your permanent right to bid live at the latest one working day after registration.
 If you are a new customer, however, we should receive your registration no later than three working days before an auction so that we can check your details.

 You can enter the virtual auction room half an hour before the auction starts by clicking "Go to Live Auction".
 Now the live console opens, your "cockpit", so to speak.

 The large photo in the middle shows the currently viewed article, below it all information about this position.
 The value contained therein has no function, but it can serve as an orientation aid when bidding or watching.